powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 A CGMES EnergySource is a generic equivalent for an energy supplier, with the injection given using load sign convention.

-For each `EnergySource` object in the CGMES model a new PowSyBl `Load` is created, with attributes:
+For each `EnergySource` object in the CGMES model a new PowSyBl `Load` is created, with attributes created as such:
 - `P0`, `Q0` set from `SSH` or `SV` values depending on import options.
 - `LoadType` It will be `FICTITIOUS` if the `Id` of the `energySource` contains the pattern `fict`.
 Otherwise `UNDEFINED`.